syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-annotation.md

 # Working with free text annotations in UWP PDF Viewer (SfPdfViewer)

-PDF Viewer allows you to include free text annotations in a PDF document and provides options to modify or remove the existing free text annotations.
+The PDF Viewer allows you to include free text annotations in a PDF document and provides options to modify or remove the existing free text annotations.

 ## Adding free text annotations

 ### Enabling free text annotation mode

-To enable a free text annotation, execute the `FreeTextAnnotationCommand` with true as parameter.
+To enable a free text annotation, execute the `FreeTextAnnotationCommand` with true as a parameter.

 {% tabs %}
 {% highlight xaml %}